studiohawkdev/hawkvision-browserless/README.md

 browserless comes with _two_ methods of debugging.
 The first is a web-based debugger for trying out small chunks of code without setting up a new project.
 You can see our public-facing [debugger here](https://chrome.browserless.io/).

 The second method is an active-session debugger.
-When browserless runs http requests, and puppeteer sessions, it keeps track of some browser state, and makes those sessions available for debugging.
+When browserless runs HTTP requests and puppeteer sessions, it keeps track of some browser states and makes those sessions available for debugging.
 You can simply load the web-based debugger in the browser, and click the menu icon in the top-left.
-It'll reveal all currently running sessions and a link to "view" them in Chrome's remote devtools.
+It'll reveal all currently running sessions and a link to "view" them in Chrome's remote dev tools.
 You can also query the `/session` API to get a JSON representation of sessions as well.

 If you're using the active-session debugger, and it's executing too fast, you can apply a `?pause` query parameter to your `puppeteer.connect` call (or HTTP REST calls) and browserless will pause your script until the debugger connects.
 This way you don't miss any critical actions!

-browserless ships with an interactive debugger that makes writing scripts faster and interactive.
+browserless ships with an interactive debugger that makes writing scripts faster and more interactive.
 You can use things like `debugger;` and `console.log` to capture what's happening on the page while your script is running.
-All of the Chrome devtools are there at your disposal.
+All of the Chrome dev tools are there at your disposal.
 A small list of features includes:

 - Using debugging concepts like `debugger;` and `console.log`
 - Errors in the script are caught and show up in the `console` tab
 - You can inspect the DOM, watch network requests, and even see how the page is rendering
-- Coming soon you'll be able to export the script which will produce a `index.js` and a `package.json` to get things going
+- Coming soon you'll be able to export the script which will produce an `index.js` and a `package.json` to get things going

 # Recommended NGINX Config